davidcallanan/fec-raptorq/internal/CLI.md

 - Most parameters have sensible defaults that work well for typical use cases
 - The decoder automatically reads all parameters from the OTI header - no manual specification required
 - Symbol size should be divisible by symbol alignment for optimal performance
-- This tool uses RFC6330 Object Transmission Information (OTI) embedding for full standards compliance
+- This tool uses RFC 6330 Object Transmission Information (OTI) embedding for full standards compliance